Frogs by State

 Breeding Season: Late Spring and Summer

 The American Bullfrog is the largest frog in the North America.
+They are found near permanent bodies of water such as large ponds, streams, and lakes.
+Once the males of the species reach sexual maturity, their throats turn bright yellow.
 It looks very similar to the Bronze Frog, but the dorsal ridge wraps around the tympanum while the Bronze Frog’s dorsal ridge is incomplete and does not extend all the way to its rear.
 The American Bullfrog is also very similar to the Pig Frog, but the Pig Frog has bolder spots / stripes on the back of its thighs while the Bullfrog has light spots.

 Common Name: River Frog